apple/GCGC/src/notebooks/README.md

     column              (Expected = None)
     column_timing       (Expected = None)

-Note: a `gc event log` is a pandas dataframe, containing labeled columns to describe fields in a recorded event, and rows with values describing discrete events. a list of `gc event log`s are returned from thefunction `get_gc_event_tables()` in `read_log_file.py`, which is used to automatically parse log files.
+Note: a `gc event log` is a pandas dataframe, containing labeled columns to describe fields in a recorded event, and each row representing a discerete event.
+A list of `gc event log`s are returned from the function `get_gc_event_tables()` in `read_log_file.py`, which is used to automatically parse log files.

 `plot_scatter()` / `plot_line()` parameters: